Tomas2D/puppeteer-table-parser/README.md

 - ✨ Custom sanitization of data in cells.
 - ✨ Group and Aggregate data by your own function.
 - ✨ Merge data from two independent tables into one structure.
-- ✨ Handles invalid HTML structure
+- ✨ Handles invalid HTML structure.
+- ✨ Retrieve results as CSV or array of plain JS objects.
 - ✨ And much more!

 ## Installation